JunhoAn0702/Nuclear-Waste-Disposal-Robot/README.md

 ## Conclusion

-Won the Drexel Engineering School compotition.
+Won the 1st place in Drexel Engineering School compotition.